m-zia/Amazon-Price-Tracker/README.md

 - Requires Python 3.6 (as the syntax used to format strings was introduced in Python 3.6)

-- Requires the python requests library https://anaconda.org/anaconda/requests
+- Requires the Python requests library https://anaconda.org/anaconda/requests

 - Requires the BeautifulSoup4 package https://anaconda.org/anaconda/beautifulsoup4